-- Maintain the R&D Zone on the Rickman site, but recommend rezoning to PD-22 by a Local Map Amendment to encourage residential development. - Protect the Piney Branch sub-watershed and support the SPA by limiting development in LSC South beyond existing and approved projects to only the undeveloped Rickman parcels on Travilah Road. - Extend Great Seneca Highway as a business district street south of Darnestown Road. - Improve pedestrian connections between LSC South and areas to the north-LSC West and LSC Central-emphasizing pedestrian access to the future transit stations. - Construct Traville Local Park and provide connections to the LSC Loop.
+- Rezone the Rickman site to CR 0.5: C 0.5, R 0.5, H 80.
+Development of the property must address the following guidelines. - Minimize impacts to the SPA by orienting buildings and parking nearer Travilah Road, outside the SPA boundary to the extent feasible. - Ensure proper sediment control during construction. - Consider parking underneath buildings (ground-level), compact development design, and other techniques to minimize impervious surfaces. - Consider placing recreation facilities that are not noise-sensitive closer to Shady Grove Road. - Consider meeting afforestation requirements in the area adjacent to the existing protective strip along Shady Grove Road to enhance protection of the Krigia dandelion population. - Rezone the property at the southeast corner of Darnestown Road and Travilah Road from the C-4 Zone to CR 0.75: C 0.5, R 0.75, H 80. - Protect the Piney Branch sub-watershed and support the SPA by limiting development in LSC South beyond existing and approved projects to only the undeveloped Rickman parcels on Travilah Road. - Extend Great Seneca Highway as a business district street south of Darnestown Road. - Improve pedestrian connections between LSC South and areas to the north-LSC West and LSC Central-emphasizing pedestrian access to the future transit stations. - Construct Traville Local Park and provide connections to the LSC Loop.